Pranav-IIITM/openeverest/docs/proposals/preset.md

 - ✅ As a user, I can deploy an Instance with one click on the Everest UI, and the system applies a preset automatically so I don't need to configure each component manually.
 - ❌ As a user, I can deploy an Instance via `kubectl apply` with a minimal manifest.
 - ✅ As a user, I can install OpenEverest with preset already configured.
-Also customize and create in OpenEverst UI (not initial phase)
+- ✅ As a user, I can customize preset and create new preset in OpenEverst UI (not initial phase)
 - ✅ As a user, I can select which preset to use for one-click deployment when multiple presets exist.

 ### 2. Custom Values (not initial phase)